furrtek/SiliconRE/README.md

 * One sample is generally enough, two preferred in case anything goes wrong (especially for ceramic packages).
 * I can make the pictures freely available with CC-BY license at any time.
 Your name can be listed as donator if you wish.
 * No specific deadline (work will be done depending on my free time and on the weather where I live).
+* Not interested in clueless broke kids, nor posers and freeloaders who are going to present other's work as theirs.

 Delaying the release of pictures for any reason (jealousy, race to worldwide fame, etc ...) can be arranged if under 12 months.